National Institute of Neurological Disorders and Stroke (NINDS)

 • Manages the operations of the National Advisory Council on Neurological Disorders and Stroke;

-The Division of Extramural Activities also includes the Scientific Review Branch, the Grants Management Branch, the Administrative Services Branch, the Office of Programs to Enhance Neuroscience Workforce Diversity, and the Office of Training and Workforce Development.
+The Division of Extramural Activities also includes the Office of Research Operations and Analysis, the Office of Research Quality, the Office of Programs to Enhance Neuroscience Workforce Diversity, the Office of Training and Workforce Development, and the Scientific Review Branch.

 Scientific Review Branch